 The final step in how to install a fishfinder return to the binnacle mount and seal off the wiring hole using a grommet or silicone sealant.
 Cover the hole with a clamshell fitting to protect the wires from water ingress.

 Next, disconnect your marine battery and connect your power leads to the fuse block.
-Then you can plug the power and transducer wires into the back of the fishfinder and connect the battery to test the fishfinder’s operation.
+Then, plug the power and transducer wires into the back of the fishfinder and connect the battery to test the fishfinder’s operation.

 Final Fishfinder Tips and Considerations